 - When using the keyboard and the mouse, ensure there is no tension on the shoulder muscles by keeping the elbows as close as you can to the body.

 - Consider using a headset to avoid placing the phone receiver in the crook of the neck—this side bent and rotated position of the head can set one up for stiffness and pain, which may respond poorly to stretching.

 Make Sure You're Using the Right Pillow

-“A pillow with a contour supports the natural curve in the neck is best,” says Yalamanchili.
+“A pillow with a contour [that] supports the natural curve in the neck is best,” says Yalamanchili.
 You do not need memory foam or fancy, expensive materials in your pillow.
-A simple modification Yalamanchili recommends placing a thin neck roll on the bottom of a regular pillow or sleeping with the neck roll directly under your neck.
+A simple modification Yalamanchili recommends is placing a thin neck roll on the bottom of a regular pillow or sleeping with the neck roll directly under your neck.
 “As with any new change, give your body time to adjust,” says Yalamanchili.

 What to Do if Your Neck Pain Doesn’t Go Away